Ajaffar1/Ajaffar1/README.md

 ### Hey there 👋

-I'm Ahmed Jaffar from Toronto, a Computer Science student who is a CSS & JavaScript enthusiast and an Avid open-sourcer!
+I'm Ahmed Jaffar from Toronto, a Computer Science student who is a Web3 enthusiast and an Avid open-sourcer!
 I'm currently studying at the University Of Western Ontario.

-Skills: JS / REACT / HTML / CSS
+Skills: JS / REACT / Java / Python / Solidity

 - 🔭 I’m currently working on developing a blockchain integrated game with working tokenomics.
 - 🌱 I’m currently learning Machine Learning